Autism and sleep - Why your child struggles and how to help

 When we sleep, we go through several distinct stages throughout the night.
 Typically, an adult sleep cycle will move between a state of deep sleep and near-wakefulness every 90 minutes or so, with periods of REM sleep – when we have vivid dreams – in between.
 For children, these cycles are likely to be a little shorter, although this will develop constantly throughout their lives.

 As for how our body knows when to sleep, there are two key processes involved.
 The first is known as sleep pressure.
-This is the unconscious response that makes us want to sleep, and it builds the longer we’re awake.
+This unconscious response makes us want to sleep, and it builds the longer we’re awake.
 That’s why someone who’s had a long lie-in might find it harder to feel tired again that night.

 One of the most frequently recommended strategies to help with waking in the morning is to get at least 20 minutes of daylight as soon as possible after waking up.
 This causes a drop in melatonin – the hormone that regulates the sleep cycle – and signals to the body that it’s time to wake up.
-Of course, this is much easier to do in the summer than the winter, but an artificial source of blue light is powerful enough to simulate the same effect.
+Of course, this is much easier to do in the summer than in the winter, but an artificial source of blue light is powerful enough to simulate the same effect.

-For autistic children, however, getting an appropriate amount of sleep is not that straightforward.
+For autistic children, however, getting appropriate sleep is not that straightforward.
 Sleep difficulties – which can include taking longer to get to sleep, a shorter total sleep time, or lower quality of sleep – occur up to twice as much in autistic children than in the typically developing population.

 It’s worth noting that there are no set answers to those.
 Just like there’s a wide range in how much sleep people need, an appropriate bedtime for one child might not be right for another.
 The key is finding what works best for your child.